Designed to Run - The Human Gait Cycle is Amazing

 DR. BRIAN ABELSON DC.

-Running has a passion for Dr. Abelson - he is a runner and triathlete himself and has competed in numerous marathons and Ironman events over the last 40 years.
+Running has been a long time passion for Dr. Abelson.
+He is a runner and Ironman triathlete himself, and has competed in numerous marathons and Ironman events over the last 40 years.
+Including being the first Calgarian to compete in the World Ironman Championship in Kona Hawaii (1982).

 Make an appointment with our incredible team at Kinetic Health in NW Calgary.
 Just scan the QR code with your phones camera and click the link, or call Kinetic Health at 403-241-3772 to make an appointment today!